-- The use of drinking fountains is suspended and students/staff shall be provided bottled water instead.

 - Janitorial and other school staff shall clean and or disinfect according to CDPH guidance frequently touched surfaces before and after use within school at least daily and, as practicable, frequently throughout the day.

 - Frequently touched surfaces in the school include, but are not limited to:

 - Light switches

 - Door handles

 - Sink handles

 - Bathroom surfaces

-- o Tables
+- Tables

 - Student desks

-- Chairs
+- o Chairs

-- o Shared pens, pencils, finger scanner, bar code reader or stylus at front desk
+- Shared pens, pencils, finger scanner, bar code reader or stylus at front desk

-- Phones

-- Keyboards and Mouse

-- Shared Copy Machines

-- When choosing disinfection products after an in-school COVID-19 case has been identified (see "What to do if there is a case of COVID-19 in a School"), use those approved for use against COVID-19 on the Environmental Protection Agency (EPA)- approved list "N" and follow product instructions. - Establish a cleaning and disinfecting schedule to avoid both under- and over-use of cleaning products. - Ensure safe and correct application of disinfectant and keep products away from students. - Ensure proper ventilation during cleaning and disinfecting.
-During the school day, introduce fresh outdoor air as much as possible.
+- Phones - Keyboards and Mouse - Shared Copy Machines - When choosing disinfection products after an in-school COVID-19 case has been identified (see "What to do if there is a case of COVID-19 in a School"), use those approved for use against COVID-19 on the Environmental Protection Agency (EPA)- approved list "N" and follow product instructions. - Establish a cleaning and disinfecting schedule to avoid both under- and over-use of cleaning products. - Ensure safe and correct application of disinfectant and keep products away from students. - Ensure proper ventilation during cleaning and disinfecting.
+During the school day, introduce fresh outdoor air as much as possible. - In general, cleaning once a day is usually enough to sufficiently remove potential virus that may be on surfaces.
+Disinfecting (using disinfectants on the U.S. Environmental Protection Agency COVID-19 list) removes any remaining germs on surfaces, which further reduces any risk of spreading infection. - For more information on cleaning a facility regularly, when to clean more frequently or disinfect, cleaning a facility when someone is sick, safe storage of cleaning and disinfecting products, and considerations for protecting workers who clean facilities, see Cleaning and Disinfecting Your Facility. - If a facility has had a sick person with COVID-19 within the last 24 hours, clean AND disinfect the spaces occupied by that person during that time. - Drinking fountains may be open and used by students and staff.
+Routine cleaning is recommended.